SkynationsMods/SNEdit/README.md

 ## About Modding
 For further information about modding in Sky Nations, go to [Sky Nations Wiki](http://wiki.skynations.net/doku.php?id=modding "Sky Nations Wiki - Modding").
 Do not forget to check out the `SNScriptUtils.cs`, there you can find lots of useful functions making life with Chunks, Systems and the way SkyNations does things a lot easier.

+## About Sky Nations
+"Sky Nations is a multiplayer sandbox game set in a world of floating islands and air ships.
+Players can construct air ships as they adventure across procedural maps.
+Different types of islands contain materials and loot which can be crafted into useful items waiting to be discovered.
+Players can battle in PVP with ships and on the ground over territory and for fun!"

+To learn more about [Sky Nations](https://skynations.net/ "Sky Nations main page"), follow the link to the main page.